-\ The state and its insistence that its sovereignty be understood in 20th century terms;
+The state and its insistence that its sovereignty be understood in 20^{th} century terms;

-\ The state and their increasing willingness to use capacity (its definition and its absence) as a means of producing systems of human rights imperialism (of projections of national ideals whether or not dressed up in international norms);
+The state and their increasing willingness to use capacity (its definition and its absence) as a means of producing systems of human rights imperialism (of projections of national ideals whether or not dressed up in international norms);

-\ The state and their collective relationship to international law;
+The state and their collective relationship to international law;

-\ The state and their collective failures to develop coherent and coordinated approaches to their duty to protect human rights;
+The state and their collective failures to develop coherent and coordinated approaches to their duty to protect human rights;

-\ The state and sovereign immunity; the state and their ability to deflect attention from their failures (as states) with respect to human rights, by a hyper-focus on the legalization of the second pillar corporate responsibility to respect;
+The state and sovereign immunity; the state and their ability to deflect attention from their failures (as states) with respect to human rights, by a hyper-focus on the legalization of the second pillar corporate responsibility to respect;

-\ The bureaucratization of economic transactions and the use of human rights principles to transform the nature of and incentives toward economic risk taking;
+The bureaucratization of economic transactions and the use of human rights principles to transform the nature of and incentives toward economic risk taking;

-\ The failure to quantify human rights in an economic context; and
+The failure to quantify human rights in an economic context; and

-\ The continued embrace of the notion that human rights and sustainability are exogenous to the "business" of business.
+The continued embrace of the notion that human rights and sustainability are exogenous to the "business" of business.

-Taken together and reduced to a single insight the great gap and challenge that remain is inherent in the stubborn determination made during the course of the first ten years after the endorsement of the UNGPs that (a) enterprises ought to be treated as profit making public administrative agencies, whose sensibilities and ideologies, and whose working style they ought to adopt; and (b) that the state somehow remains aloof from the practice and implementation of human rights and sustainability objectives other than as a source of law and in the case of "leading" states, of lecturing others.
+Taken together and reduced to a single insight the great gap and challenge that remain is inherent in the stubborn determination made during the course of the first ten years after the endorsement of the UNGPs that (a) enterprises ought to be treated as public administrative agencies, whose sensibilities and ideologies, and whose working style they ought to adopt, and only then as vehicles for the production of wealth; and (b) that the state somehow remains aloof from the practice and implementation of human rights and sustainability objectives other than as a source of law and in the case of "leading" states, of lecturing others, especially with respect to their own wealth creating activities.
 None of this is helpful.

-3. What are key obstacles (both visible and hidden), drivers, and priorities that need to be addressed to achieve fuller realization of the UNGPs?
+Question 3.
+What are key obstacles (both visible and hidden), drivers, and priorities that need to be addressed to achieve fuller realization of the UNGPs?

-Elites have to get out of the way.
+CPE Believes that the crucial insight that can be gleaned from the first decade of the existence of the UNGP is this: Elites have to get out of the way.
 This is both a quite visible but also well hidden (in plain sight) obstacle.
 At some point during the past decade it became unavoidable to wonder (aloud in my case) about what appeared to be the obsessive drive to introduce into the development of human rights under the UNGP its management on the basis of Leninist principles.
 One cannot avoid but to notice (as has become normal it seems in the West) the constitution (or perhaps the self-constitution) of a vanguard element whose core of leadership controls (or better put) manages the construction and elaboration of a legitimate and authoritative narrative.

-The challenge follows: how one can lead without making cynics of those at the wrong end of these power-influence-dominance relationships.
+The challenge follows: how one can lead without making cynics of those at the wrong end of these power-influencedominance relationships.
 The consequences are important though hidden to some extent behind the good manners and aspirations of others.
 Those on the wrong end of "things" will comply because they must, but the important work of naturalizing key principles and outlooks (one of the great positives of the UNGP project and its administration from Geneva) will be diminished as marginal actors will perform for rewards to whatever current master controls pathways to advantage.